 So the big night is over, and you're officially married.
 If you're not leaving for the honeymoon right away, a postwedding brunch is a great way to wind down the festivities.
 Newlyweds can enjoy a final opportunity to thank their guests and spend a little more time with loved ones.
 Here are some tips to get you started.

-The brunch is usually for the couples' families and any wedding guests that are still in town, but feel free to include attendants, friends, or even the family dog (depending on the location).
+The brunch is usually for the couples' families and any wedding guests that are still in town, particularly those that traveled a great distance to get there who will especially appreciate being included.
+Feel free to also include attendants, friends, or even the family dog (depending on the location).
 Basically, anything goes.
 Of course, that depends on who's paying for it, which leads us to...

 Traditionally, the bride's parents pay, but it's a nice gesture (if you have the funds) to pay for it yourselves.
 Show off as gracious newlyweds by playing the perfect hosts!

+Generally, the brunch should be held near the wedding location so that guests who traveled from out of town will not be inconvenienced.
 An historic firehouse?
 A landmark diner?
 A friend's backyard?
 Do you really love his parents' pad?
 Were you married in a hotel that has a restaurant or cozy lounge?
-Ask if you could hold the brunch there.
-The location depends entirely on your personal tastes.
+Ask if you could hold the brunch there and see if they can arrange a special menu for the occasion.

-Insert a card inside the wedding invitations of the guests you would like to fete.
-Or you can send out a separate mailing entireley -- it's really up to you.
+Insert a card inside the wedding invitations of the guests you would like to attend the post-wedding fete.
+Or you can send out a separate mailing entirely -- it's really up to you.
 The cards can be as formal or as casual as the brunch itself.
 If very casual, invite your guests via telephone or email.
-You can also tailor the invitation to a theme.
-Need one?
-Read on!
+You can also tailor the invitation to a theme to fit with the menu.

 See More: Rehearsals + Brunches